Australian Open to go ahead despite COVID-19 case - organisers

 “At this stage, the tennis shouldn’t be impacted by this,” he told reporters.
 “These things can change (but) this has been a textbook response to this.”

-Michael O’Brien, the leader of the opposition in Victoria’s state parliament, called on the government to make a call by Saturday on whether the tournament would go ahead.
+Michael O’Brien, the leader of the opposition in Victoria’s state parliament, called on the government to make a call by Saturday on whether the tournament would take place.

 The Australian Grand Prix, the traditional season opener of the Formula One championship, was cancelled because of the COVID-19 pandemic last March a few hours before the cars were due to take to the track at Melbourne’s Albert Park.